-Carilla is a comfortable accommodation in Carloforte.
+Carilla is a comfortable guest house in Carloforte.
 Guests can enjoy a common living room to relax, a buffet breakfast and comfortable rooms.
 Some units include a sitting area or a balcony.

 Sardinia holidays inspire luxury and leisure.
 If this is the goal for your trip to Sant’Antioco, you might want to spoil yourself and pick some of the best hotels on the island.